Chasson Randle: Tianjin Pioneers (2019–2020)

 On August 14, 2019, Randle signed a contract with the Tianjin Pioneers.
 On December 24, 2019, Randle had a career-high 44 points against the Shandong Heroes in a loss.
 Over 24 CBA games, Randle averaged 24.8 points, 3.5 rebounds and 4 assists per game.

 Golden State Warriors (2020)

 On March 3, 2020, the Golden State Warriors announced that they had signed Randle to a 10-day contract.
 However, the NBA coronavirus shutdown occurred while still on contract.
 Thus, he became a free agent before the resume of the season.

 Oklahoma City Blue (2021)

 On January 28, 2021, Randle was included in roster of the Oklahoma City Blue and making his debut on February 11, 2021, with eighteen points, four rebounds and two assists.

-Orlando Magic (2021)
+Orlando / Lakeland Magic (2021)

 On February 15, 2021, the Orlando Magic announced that they had signed Randle to a two-way contract.

 On September 26, 2021, Randle was signed by the Phoenix Suns, but was waived on October 16.